Top 10 Best Episodes of 'Black Mirror' Everyone Should Watch

 2. S1 E3: The Entire History of You

-The Entire History of You is the final episode of the first season and considered by some to be one of the best storylines.
+The Entire History of You is the final episode of the first season and considered by some to be one of the best storylines told.
 Everyone has surgically implanted a device that records everything they see and makes it possible to rewind these memories at will.

 This makes a lot of things easier, like retracing your steps or re-watching your memories, but everything comes at a cost.
 People have become highly dependent on these things, just like our generation with smartphones.
 They keep checking the unchangeable past and constantly avoid the present, making their lives a hollow shell of who they really are.